goutymcgoutface/public/README.md

-Gouty McGoutface: Smiling at the face of excess uric acid production
+Gouty McGoutface: Laughing in the face of excess uric acid production
 ====================================================================

 # Introduction & Background